HTV04/ForkDiskSysROM/README.md

 The problem that arises from a goal like this is how far "original" code can go.
 FDS games were made with the FDS BIOS in mind, not the other way around, so the offsets for some functions may only allow for the original FDS BIOS code.
 I suppose in this case, exceptions will have to be made.

-Don't expect the way I format the code to be the best, I'm in between a beginner and an intermediate 6502 programmer.

 I've currently semi-implemented some of the code related to files for now.
 I'm planning to add more later, though.

 # Status